rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
+- 2.3.0_beta_4:
+  - BREWDETECTION_POWER handling changed.
+If ONLY_PID==0, then configured POWER is applied to heater over the whole brew process.
+But if ONLY_PID==1, then it is applied only when temperature is 1.5 Celcius below setpoint.
+  - PID tunings
+  - Fix: Potential crash when toogling pid on/off
 - 2.3.0_beta_3:
   - ATTENTION: New default values in userConfig.h.
 It is recommended to intially use default values for STEADYPOWER, STEADYPOWER_OFFSET_TIME, STEADYPOWER_OFFSET, STARTTEMP, BREWDETECTION_POWER, BREWDETECTION_SENSITIVITY.
 Additionally BREWTIME is from now on also used in ONLYPID=1.
   - Improve PID: